- Great value for the money

 The 2019 Honda Civic wants for little and offers a wide range of trims.

-We rate it at 6 out of 10 for that flexibility.
-The base Civic LX lacks a few key features that would push that score to 7.
+Overall, we rate the 2019 Civic at 6 out of 10 for its features.
 (Read more about how we rate cars.)

 2019 Honda Civic